 Risk & Insurance had an interesting article about “scientific perspective” in predicting jury verdicts.
 The premise of the article is that the quality of jury consultants varies wildly because different jury consultants use different methodologies.
 In the litigation world, there are no barriers to entry for those who seek to be jury consultants.
 The only thing you really need to do is put the words “jury consultant” on your business cards.
 As a result, many jury consultants are “amateurs in terms of their training” to predict jury behavior.

 As a result, the variable quality of jury consultants leads to mixed results on the efficacy of jury verdict research.
-Accordingly, settlement decision makers (plaintiffs’ lawyers, defense lawyers, and adjusters) often question the reliability of research when coming up with a dollar figure for dispensing with a case, and end up instead making major decisions on gut instincts (see also: George W. Bush).
+Settlement decision makers (plaintiffs’ lawyers, defense lawyers, and adjusters) often question the reliability of research when coming up with a dollar figure for dispensing with a case, and end up instead making major decisions on gut instincts (see also: George W. Bush).

 The author, Courtroom Sciences’ National Director of Litigation Consulting, George Speckart, contends that these gut decisions create losses that are more expensive than the costs of scientific jury research.

-In summary, the article is saying that jury consultants are a lot more reliable than most lawyers think, and if you have had bad results, it might be you were using a jury consultant who was not using solid methodology.
+In summary, the article is saying that jury consultants are a lot more reliable than most lawyers think, and if you have had poor results, it might be you were using a jury consultant who was not using solid methodology.